Geological and petroleum technicians held about 16,300 jobs in 2018. The largest employers of geological and petroleum technicians were as follows:

 Most geological and petroleum technicians work full time.
 Technicians generally work a standard schedule in laboratories and offices, but hours spent in the field may be long or irregular.

-Many community colleges and technical institutes offer programs in geosciences, petroleum, mining, or a related technology such as geographic information systems (GIS).
+Many community colleges and technical institutes offer programs in the geosciences, petroleum, mining, or a related technology, such as geographic information systems (GISs).
 Community colleges offer associate’s degree programs designed to provide an easy transition to bachelor’s degree programs at colleges and universities; such programs can be useful for future career advancement.

-Regardless of the degree program, most students take classes in geology, mathematics, computer science, chemistry, and physics.
+Regardless of the program, most students take classes in geology, mathematics, computer science, chemistry, and physics.
 Many schools also offer internships and cooperative-education programs that help students gain experience while attending school.
-Jobseekers who have this type of experience may have better prospects.

 Most geological and petroleum technicians receive on-the-job training under the supervision of technicians who have more experience.
 During training, new technicians gain hands-on experience using field and laboratory equipment, as well as computer programs such as modeling and mapping software.
-The length of training can vary with the technician’s previous experience, education, and specifics of the job.
+The length of training can vary with the technician’s previous experience and education and with the specifics of the job.